 Korakuen Garden - Along with Kanazawa's Kenrokuen and Mito's Kairakuen, Korakuen is one of the 'Three Great Gardens of Japan'.
 Korakuen was built in 1687 and opened to the public in 1884.
 It is a spacious garden with typical Japanese landscape garden features, including a large pond, streams and walking paths.
+Quite unique for a Japanese garden, however, are Korakuen's spacious lawns.

 Bikan Historical Quarter - During the Edo Period (1603-1867), Kurashiki was an important point along the distribution route of Japan's most important commodity, rice.
 A central section of the city's former canal system has been preserved in the Bikan Historical Quarter.

 Along the canal, there are many of the original storehouses, which have been converted into cafes, boutiques, souvenir shops and museums.